rominasoto-tw/portfolio/confluence.md

 * <a href="https://drive.google.com/file/d/1PDpjyux5PIpmoOx1b8GIFeg9oQDjBzcC/view?usp=sharing" target="_blank">XML</a>
 * <a href="https://drive.google.com/file/d/1JAJ4WXsFTDCV0QjfvL5EXoPMzdTBrEfa/view?usp=sharing" target="_blank">HTML</a>

 Click on any of the options to download the file.
 You can view the PDF directly.
-XML and HTML files, can be imported into your Confluence for you to see a working example.
+XML and HTML files are zipped, ready to be imported into your Confluence for you to see a working sample.